Skip to main content

 Structured Output & JSON

-Force models to respond with valid JSON following a specific schema.
-This makes it easy to parse model outputs and integrate them into your application logic.
+Constrain model responses to valid JSON following a schema you provide.
+This makes model output safe to parse and wire into application logic.

 Overview